 These systems are able to reduce the head shadow effect by providing sounds from both sides of the head.
 This can provide improved speech understanding and greatly improve awareness of sounds from all sides.2

 However, these monaural treatment methods can have several disadvantages.
-Sound localization is generally not improved, because the ability to hear where a sound is coming from relies on binaural input from both ears.3,4 Furthermore, background noise picked up from the microphone on the deafened side and routed to the hearing ear can reduce speech understanding if noise is presented on the deafened side.1,4,5,6
+Sound localization is generally not improved, because the ability to hear where a sound is coming from relies on binaural input from both ears—including both cochleae.3,4 Furthermore, background noise picked up from the microphone on the deafened side and routed to the hearing ear can reduce speech understanding if noise is presented on the deafened side.1,4,5,6

 Cochlear Implants for Single-Sided Deafness

 In contrast to monaural solutions, a cochlear implant can restore binaural hearing—that is, hearing with both ears.
 By bypassing the non-functioning hair cells in the affected cochlea, a cochlear implant can restore hearing to the deafened ear.
-With two hearing cochleae, a cochlear implant recipient can appreciate significant benefits in speech understanding, sound localization, and tinnitus reduction.1
+With two hearing cochleae, a cochlear implant recipient with single-sided deafness can appreciate significant benefits in speech understanding, ease of listening, and sound localization.1,16

 Let’s look at how a cochlear implant for single-sided deafness offers improved speech understanding in both quiet and noise.

 In noisy environments, the advantages of a cochlear implant for single-sided deafness are especially prominent.
-With two hearing cochleae, there are three main mechanisms for improving speech understanding in noise: binaural summation, the squelch effect, and the head shadow effect.1
+With two hearing cochleae, you can experience spatial hearing—hearing in 3D—which helps the brain separate the sounds in a 3D space and selectively process the information.
+With spatial hearing, there are three main mechanisms for improving speech understanding in noise: binaural summation, the squelch effect, and the head shadow effect.1

 Binaural summation: Hearing with both ears provides a louder and more robust sound signal for the brain.
 This offers a 1–2 dB SNR improvement in noise for both normal-hearing and bilateral cochlear implant listeners, and can reduce listening effort in general.1,7,8,9,10